HyperviewHQ/hyperview_docs/documentation/product/connectivity/topics/bulk-import-circuits.md

 :class: border-black
 ```

-:::{note}
+:::{important}
-Once the import process is complete, validate the Result column to ensure the connections were successfully imported.
+Once the import process is complete, validate the Result column to ensure the circuits were successfully imported.

 If a Circuit fails to import, an error will be displayed in the result column.
 The error message will indicate what the cause of the error was.
 Typical errors include:
 - Connection does not exist.